Coliform Bacteria in Water: What It Is and Why You Should Mind

 Coliform Bacteria in WaterWhat It Is and Why You Should Mind

 Coliform bacteria are considerably more typical in springs and shallow wells.
-Compared with deeper wells since bacteria are normally sifted through by soil and rock as surface water penetrates the ground.
+Compared with deeper wells, bacteria are normally sifted through by soil and rock as surface water penetrates the ground.
 Deeper wells (more than 100 feet) can, in any case, be defiled by coliform bacteria if they are inappropriately developed.

-How Does This Affect my Health?
+How Does This Affect My Health?

 Drinking-Water Standards